 Rugged Ridge's Exhaust Spacer Kit comes with a 3 year limited warranty and is made out of high quality steel.
 Engineered for a precise fit, the spacers shift the Y-pipe backwards and boost the front suspension travel to 5.5 inches or more.
 No permanent modifications to the exhaust are needed, and the spacers install readily in 2 to 3 hours on the flanges between the Y-pipe and front headers.

-This Rugged Ridge Exhaust Spacer Kit is designed for 2012 to 2017 Jeep Wrangler JK models equipped with 2.5 or more inches of suspension lift.
+This Rugged Ridge Exhaust Spacer Kit is designed for 2012-2018 Jeep Wrangler JK models equipped with 2.5 or more inches of suspension lift.

 - What's in the Box